MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 *  Create an INF file for your driver:
     1. Review the [list of INF sections and directives that are valid in Windows Driver packages](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file).
-    2. Use the [InfVerif](../devtest/infverif.md) tool to verify that your driver package's INF file follows Declarative (D) requirements for Windows Drivers.
+    2. Use the [InfVerif](../devtest/infverif.md) tool to verify that your driver package's INF file follows Declarative (D) requirements.
 It should pass `infverif /k`.
 *  Ensure that any optional component packages that do not contain core driver functionality are separated from the base driver package.
 *  Hardware support applications associated with your driver package must be distributed through the Microsoft Store.